tsgates/arch-wiki-markdown/wiki/KDE.md

 use XRender.

 Since Qt 4.7+, recompiling Qt is not needed.
-Simply export QT_GRAPHICSSYSTEM=raster, or "opengl", or "native" (for the default).
+Simply export QT_GRAPHICSSYSTEM=raster, or opengl, or native (for the default).
 Raster depends on the CPU, OpenGL depends on the GPU and high driver support, and Native is just using the X11 rendering (mixture, usually).

-The best and automatic way to do that is to install kcm-qt-graphicssystem from AUR and configure this particular Qt setting through
+The best and automatic way to do that is to install kcm-qt-graphicssystem from AUR and configure this particular Qt setting
+through:

     System Settings > Qt Graphics System

 For more information, consult this KDE Developer blog entry and/or this Qt Developer blog entry.